SubrahmanyaAV/Responsive-Web-Design/README.md

 8. Learn Accessibility by Building a Quiz- Accessibility is making your webpage easy for all people to use – even people with disabilities. using n learning accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.

-9.Survey Form- Collects data from users.
+9. Survey Form- Collects data from users.

 10. Picasso Painting-  CSS techniques to build Picasso painting webpage.
 You'll learn about SVG icons, CSS positioning, and review other.